Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Introduction

 Motivated by the success of machine learning in achieving super human performance, e.g., in vision ~\cite{rawat2017deep}, speech~\cite{hinton2012deep}, and video games~\cite{silver2016mastering}, there has been recent interest in developing learning-enabled technology that can implement highly complex actions for safety-critical autonomous systems, such as self-driving cars, robots, etc. However, without proper safety guarantees such systems will rarely be deployed.
 There is therefore the need to develop analysis tools and algorithms that can provide such guarantees during, and after, training.
 Efforts to provide such guarantees can be broadly grouped in two lines of work with somehow complementary success.

-The first approach leverages model-based techniques, based on Lyapunov stability~\cite{haddad2011nonlinear} and robust control~\cite{zhou1998essentials}, to provide (worst-case) safety guarantees based on a nominal model and assumptions on uncertainty and disturbances \cite{2017.Berkenkamp,perkins2002lyapunov,2018.Jinuua,2018.Chow,2019.Singh,2005.Morimoto,2007.Anderson,2015.Berkenkamp,2017.Friedrich,2018.Busoniu,2020.Dontisrl}.
+The first approach leverages model-based techniques, based on Lyapunov stability~\cite{haddad2011nonlinear} and robust control~\cite{zhou1998essentials}, to provide (worst-case) safety guarantees based on a nominal model and assumptions on uncertainty and disturbances \cite{2017.Berkenkamp,perkins2002lyapunov,2015.Berkenkamp, marvi}.
 In such settings, safety is usually specified in terms of stability, robust stability, or the existence of some invariant or control invariant sets.
-Notably, such methods provide highly reliable guarantees, allowing the system to operate without ever violating safety specifications.
-However, they require an a priori fixed specification of the safety notion, e.g., a set or stability, that is implicitly encoded by the controller/agent.
-Moreover, due to the worst case approach to uncertainty, these methods tend to suffer poor performance in the average case.
+Moreover, due to the worst-case approach to uncertainty, these methods tend to suffer poor performance in settings where the uncertainty is large, or the system performance is highly sensitive to model-uncertainty.

-The second line of work, in which our work naturally lies in, seeks to provide safety guarantees in model-free settings by adding constraints to the learning problem~\cite{Garcia,2006.Geibel,2015.Junges,2016.Turchetta,2018.Dalal,2018.Wachi,2020.Xu,2019.Paternainyfa,dxb,2019.Ge,2020.Wachi,2020.HasanzadeZonuzy}.
-In this way, safety specifications can be further extended, beyond typical control notions, at the expense of introducing uncertainty, and risk, in the safety guarantees.
-This lack of certainty is usually mitigated in different ways.
-For example, one can introduce soft constraints to primal methods~\cite{2006.Geibel,2020.Xu}, or use primal-dual methods~\cite{2019.Paternainyfa,dxb}, that lead to asymptotic constraint satisfaction.
-Such methods can indeed provide asymptotic a.s. guarantees, but at the expense of incurring unbounded violations of the constraints during training~\cite{dxb}, an undesired feature for most control problems.
-A different approach consists on introducing an initial stage in the algorithm, to be executed before the optimization starts, that aims at learning an approximation of the safety region~\cite{2020.Wachi,2018.Dalal}.
-This approach naturally leads to high probability guarantees on constraint satisfaction (based on Probably Approximately Correct (PAC) sample complexity bounds).
-However, due to the need to limit the running time of the safety assessment stage, it is impossible to provide probability one guarantees, which can in turn lead to catastrophic consequences.
+The second line of work, in which ours naturally lies , seeks to provide safety guarantees in model-free settings by adding constraints to the learning problem~\cite{Garcia,2018.Dalal,2018.Wachi,2020.Xu,2019.Paternainyfa,dxb,2020.Wachi,2020.HasanzadeZonuzy}.
+In this way, safety specifications can be further extended, beyond typical control notions, at the expense of introducing uncertainty and risk in the safety guarantees.
+More precisely, constraints in this body of work are probabilistic, either in expected value, critical value-at-risk, or high-probability, which do not allow for settings with hard constraints that need to be satisfied with probability one (w.p.1).
+Moreover, the satisfaction guarantees for these constraints are also generally provided probabilistically, via (expected) regret, or in high probability.

-The above discussion implicitly illustrates a complementary set of challenges that one needs to overcome to develop reliable model-free learning algorithms for safety critical applications. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,align=left,leftmargin=*] \item\emph{Exposure to Failures.} Due to the desire for limited constraint violations, one is required to perform the learning task with limited information of the unsafe region.